ntnguyen-so/NLDL_report/README.md

 # Description
-This project contains the code used in the report of the NLDL'24 Winter School titled "Oceanographic Data Series Cleaning using Deep Learning"
+This project contains the code used in the report of the NLDL'24 Winter School titled "Oceanographic Data Series Cleaning using Deep Learning".

+The results were produced on a laptop with the CPU of Intel Core i7-1165G7 processor (8 CPU cores @ 2.80GHz) and 32GB of RAM, and operating on Ubuntu 20.04 LTS.

 # Structure
 The project is structured as follow: